StoneyJackson/mothership/Working/harvester/readme.md

 location/to/repo> python harvester.py OAuth
 location/to/repo> python generateHTML.py
 ```
+*Note: If the repository entered doesn't contain a URLS.md on the root, it will return an HTTP 404 error.
 **Note: If you don't add OAuth, you will get an HTTP 401 error, and the program will exit.